 Culturally relevant instruction is an incredibly important, but complex discipline, without a clear pathway for those who need help getting started.
 This presentation will provide an entry way to help educators to begin the work of transforming their teaching with more culturally relevant practices.
 Walk away from this highly entertaining and interactive session with ready-to-implement ideas on how to supplement your curriculum to reflect the identities of your students, how to transform your instruction to become culturally responsive, and how to build productive relationships with diverse student populations.

 Talking About Social Justice and Injustice With Students

 In this presentation, participants will learn how to address social justice topics with students.
 A framework is presented to help students to identify and reflect on aspects of history or stories which relate to various injustices.
 Learn how to present alternate view points to correct misconceptions that lead to one-sided history and perpetuate systems of disadvantage.
 Additionally, participants will get tips on how to connect historical injustices to modern day injustices faced by people from marginalized groups.
 Finally, they will gain ideas on how to how to answer tough questions about injustice.

 Give teachers the training they need to implement the new Illinois TEAACH Act (Teaching Equitable Asian American Community History) .
-In this presentation, participants will build cultural proficiency about South Asian culture, particularly students from India & Pakistan.
-Participants will learn how to address aspects of their culture which can impact these students in the classroom.
-Participants will explore religious customs that impact students education.
+In this presentation, participants will build cultural proficiency about the history of South Asian culture (India, Bangladesh, & Pakistan) in America.
+Participants will learn how different individuals from these cultures have helped to contribute to American history, American culture and the advancement of American society.
 Additionally, participants will get ideas on how to integrate these cultures and histories into their curriculum, and walk away with resources that they can use to enhance their lessons.

 Redefining Parent Involvement: Creating Black Parent Networks